top of page

 You don’t need to be musical — just willing to connect.
 Through songs, stories, and simple practices, we plant seeds of love that grow far beyond the early years.

-I am happy to travel to the place of your group, team, family, to enable access to learning soft-singing to new babies and our children.
+I am happy to travel to the place of your group, team, family, to enable access to learning singing to new babies and our children.